NPSS Main Campus and ELC Campus Code Of Conduct

 The NPSS Main Campus and ELC Campus have the duty to report unacceptable behaviour to involved personnel where deemed appropriate.
 This includes:

 - Police and/or other agencies as required by law.

-- All parents (when deemed to be important) to reassure members of the school community that school officials are aware of a serious situation or incident and are taking appropriate action to address it.
+- All parents (when deemed to be important) to reassure members of the school community that the school administration is aware of a serious situation or incident and is taking appropriate action to address it.